MakeSchool-Tutorials/Makestagram-Swift-V3/P06-Adding-Authentication/content.md

 # Setting up FirebaseUI

-Import the FirebaseAuth and FirebaseAuthUI library to `LoginViewController.swift` right below `import UIKit`.
+Import the FirebaseAuth and FirebaseUI library to `LoginViewController.swift` right below `import UIKit`.
 Whenever we want to use a third-party library that we've downloaded from Cocoapods, we'll need to import it to use it in our code.

 ```
 import UIKit
 import FirebaseAuth
-import FirebaseAuthUI
+import FirebaseUI

 // ...
 ```

-Now that we can access the `FirebaseAuthUI` library, our next focus will be to hand-off the authentication process to FirebaseUI.
+Now that we can access the `FirebaseUI` library, our next focus will be to hand-off the authentication process to FirebaseUI.

 ## Using FirebaseUI's AuthViewController